 Remdesivir has been studied in several clinical trials for the treatment of COVID-19.
 The recommendations from the COVID-19 Treatment Guidelines Panel (the Panel) are based on the results of these studies.
-See Table 2a for more information.
+See Table 4a for more information.

 Monitoring and Adverse Effects

-Remdesivir can cause gastrointestinal symptoms (e.g., nausea), elevated transaminase levels, an increase in prothrombin time (without a change in the international normalized ratio), and hypersensitivity reactions.
+Remdesivir can cause gastrointestinal symptoms (e.g., nausea), elevated transaminase levels, an increase in prothrombin time without a change in the international normalized ratio, and hypersensitivity reactions.

 Considerations in Patients With Renal Insufficiency

 Minimal to no reduction in remdesivir exposure is expected when remdesivir is coadministered with dexamethasone, according to information provided by Gilead Sciences (written communication, July 2020).
-Chloroquine or hydroxychloroquine may decrease the antiviral activity of remdesivir; coadministration of these drugs is not recommended.3 Remdesivir is not expected to have any significant interactions with oseltamivir or baloxavir, according to information provided by Gilead Sciences (written communications, August and September 2020).

-See Table 2e for more information.
+See Table 4d for more information.

 Considerations in Pregnancy